steve-meyer/l-sequencer/README.md

 ## Acknowledgments & Inspiration

-This set of Max abstractions are inspired by [R. Luke Dubois' dissertation](https://www.lukedubois.com/projects-1/diss).
+This set of Max abstractions are inspired by [R. Luke DuBois' dissertation](https://www.lukedubois.com/projects-1/diss).
 While there are Max packages like cage that will implement L-system string rewriting algorithms, `l-sequencer` is focused on interpreting a branching L-system string into a data structure that represents simultaneous, or co-occurring, events.
-Dubois provides an interpretation of L-system branching that translates a melodic event sequence into harmony or polyphony.
+DuBois provides an interpretation of L-system branching that translates a melodic event sequence into harmony or polyphony.